Step 1 · Equations

 Step 2 · Playground

-Step 1 fixed the two update rules; this canvas just runs them — 128×128, the exact resolution of the LilyGO T-QT’s screen, one sim cell per hardware pixel.
+Step 1 fixed the two update rules; this canvas just runs them on a 64×64 grid, upscaled 2× to the LilyGO T-QT’s 128×128 screen (see the diffusion-length note above — that's what makes the blobs this big).
 Presets jump to known regimes of the \((F, k)\) plane; then nudge k a tick at a time and watch a species flip into another.
 Draw on the canvas to inject catalyst.

 Presets